Issif/eks-k8s-audit-logs-plugin/README.md

 This is a POC for a `Falco Plugin` allowing to gather logs and trigger events for `k8s audit` of a `EKS Cluster`.
 It scrapes last logs for `EKS` from `Cloudwatch Logs`, parse them and send them to `Plugin Framework` with correct fields.

-> :warning: This is a POC, don't use in Production, join us on Slack **kubernetes#falco** to discuss about.
+> :warning: This is a POC, don't use in Production, join us on Slack **kubernetes#falco** to discuss in more detail

 ## Requirements